js1019/NormalModes/README.md

 The installation of pEVSL will be easy and simple.
 Please check the example to make sure that it is installed correctly.

-**This software**: once ParMetis and pEVSL are installed, you can install this software.
+**This work**: once ParMetis and pEVSL are installed, you can install this software.
 Please edit makefile.in for right paths.
 We have two makefile.in examples for GNU and Intel compiler users.
 You may then go to src/ and type